 According to a My Move Consumer Insights Study, moving was rated as more stressful than any other life event that typically involves pre-planning — like having a baby, getting a new job or getting married.
 With your stress levels already through the roof, it’s important to find a trustworthy, affordable company to work with.

-If you find that you don’t have all of the proper space for your bigger belongings, Uncle Bob’s self-storage facilities offer protection and peace of mind during your transition to your new home.
+If you find that you don’t have all of the proper space for your bigger belongings, Life Storage facilities offer protection and peace of mind during your transition to your new home.
 Ask about our moving trucks and vans for your convenience, including free truck rentals with any storage space rental.

 What are some challenges you’ve faced while driving moving trucks?
 What are some of your top tips for new drivers?
 We’d love to hear your thoughts in the comments section below.